Many people worry about smartwatches and wonder if they are safe to wear.

 What do the studies say?

 Over the last 15 years, hundreds of studies have been conducted to study the biological effects of radiofrequency energy emitted by cell phones.
-Some researchers have reported biological changes linked to RF energy, but these studies have not been repeated.
-The majority of published research has failed to show a connection between cell phone radiofrequency exposure and health issues.
+Some researchers have reported biological changes linked to RF energy, but these studies haven’t been repeated.
+Most published research has failed to show a connection between cell phone radiofrequency exposure and health issues.

-There has been health scares in the news due to studies suggesting that WiFi or cell phone signals are unsafe.
+There has been scaremongering in the media, due to studies suggesting that WiFi or cell phone signals are unsafe.
 Still, as the FDA says, the evidence underlying those studies has not been checked, and the opinion in the confirmed studies is the opposite.
-In fact, health scares that aren’t backed up with credible evidence can be dangerous.
+In fact, health worries that aren’t backed up with credible evidence can be dangerous.

 Other health concerns